Questions to Encourage Critical Thinking

 2. How Would Your Perspective Be Different If You Were on the Opposing Side?

-This question encourages kids to role-play from an opposing person’s viewpoint and discover a perspective outside their own so that they can better understand the broader situation.
+This critical thinking question encourages kids to role-play from an opposing person’s viewpoint and discover a perspective outside their own so that they can better understand the broader situation.
 Extracurriculars like debate class — mandatory for all Hun middle school students — is a powerful way to accomplish this goal, as students must thoughtfully anticipate their opposition's arguments in order to counter them.

 3. How Would You Solve This Problem?